WankhedeAmey/project-C-hash_table/README.md

 # Hash Table Implementation in C

-This project provides a basic implementation of a hash table data structure in C. A hash table is a fundamental data structure that allows efficient key-value lookups.
+This project provides a detailed implementation of a hash table data structure in C. A hash table is a fundamental data structure that allows efficient key-value lookups.

 ## Features